Skip to main content

 • There is also interest in potential neuroprotective effects on retinal ganglion cells (the cells damaged in glaucoma)

-The bottom line: this is a promising area of research, but there is not yet enough evidence to recommend GLP-1 medications for glaucoma treatment.
+Clinically, this remains an active research area.
+GLP-1 medications are not proven to prevent glaucoma and are not a substitute for standard glaucoma treatment.
 If you have glaucoma, continue your current treatment plan and discuss any questions with your eye doctor.
 Regular visual field testing remains essential for monitoring.

 GLP-1 Medications and Dry Eye